What should you know before commissioning a video for your business?

 Where will the filming take place?

-Location matters - for atmosphere, lighting and practicality.
+Location matters – for the atmosphere, the light, and the practical execution.
 Consider:

-• Do you need quiet, natural light, space for camera and microphone?
+• Do you need a calm environment with natural light and space for cameras and microphones?

-• Should we record outdoors, in the office, in production - or multiple locations?
+• Should we record outdoors, in the office, during production – or in several locations?

-• Should you use graphics, drones, stock images or text overlays?
+• Do you need graphics, drone footage, stock photos, or text overlays?

-All of this can be adjusted - but the more we know in advance, the easier it will be to create an effective and well-produced video.
+All of these details can be adjusted, but the more information we have upfront, the easier it will be to create an effective and well-produced video.

 How long should the video be?